RU09342/lab-6taking-control-over-your-embedded-life-scrumbology-v2-lab-6/Precision Control/README.md

 ![R2R Ladder Output w/ 680k Load](https://github.com/RU09342/lab-6taking-control-over-your-embedded-life-scrumbology-v2-lab-6/blob/master/Precision%20Control/r2r-ladder-680k.png)
 ![R2R Ladder Output w/ 1M Load](https://github.com/RU09342/lab-6taking-control-over-your-embedded-life-scrumbology-v2-lab-6/blob/master/Precision%20Control/r2r-ladder-1M.png)

-[NEEDS THE DELIVERABLE PARTS FOR SCREENSHOTS!!]
+## AUTHORS NOTES DELETE WHEN DONE
-[Along with what was asked in each of the parts above, for each implementation, you need to generate at least one triangle wave from your microntroller.
+[NEEDS THE DELIVERABLE PARTS FOR SCREENSHOTS!!
+DELETE THIS WHEN FINISHED] [* Along with what was asked in each of the parts above, for each implementation, you need to generate at least one triangle wave from your microntroller.
 This can be done by simply incrementing and decrementing values that are being sent to your circuit.
 You need to measure the output of each one of these along with taking the FFT on the scope of each one.
 The span on the FFT will need to go from 1kHz to about 50kHz if possible.